 Before you can begin capturing gameplay it is important to configure the options available within the Radeon ReLive, Global tab to suit your preferences.
 These options include:

 - Record Desktop

 - Borderless Region Capture

 - Audio Volume Boost

 Record Desktop is an option that once enabled allows capture of content directly from your Windows desktop.
-This is required for applications running on OpenGL®.

-The Save Folder is the location where all screenshots and gameplay videos are stored and this can be changed to a folder or hard drive of your preference.
+The Save Folder is the location where all screenshots and gameplay videos are stored, and this can be changed to a folder or hard drive of your preference.
 The default location is within your Windows > Users > Username > Videos folder.

-Note!
+NOTE!
 Gameplay video recordings can be very large, please select a hard drive with adequate free disk space.

 Borderless Region Capture

 Borderless Region Capture is an option that once enabled allows capture of a selected application.
 More information about using Borderless Region Capture is available in the Radeon Overlay section of this document.